Create named styles from selected images’ history stacks and apply styles to selected images.

 Remove all styles by clicking on the module’s reset button.

 Please note that styles also include the active state of each module.
 You can use this to create your own default settings, which you can then activate on-demand.
 Simply set your desired defaults for each module, disable the module, and save the style.

 - When applying a style to images, tick this box to create a duplicate of each image before applying the chosen style to that duplicate.
 Disable this option to apply the chosen style directly to the selected images.
 Beware that in this case any existing history stack is overwritten (depending on the mode – see below) and cannot be recovered.

 - As with the history stack module, this combobox allows you to either “append” the style to the current history stack or to “overwrite” the history stack of the target image.

 - Create new style(s) using the history stack of the selected image(s).
 For each selected image a style creation window is shown.
 You must supply a unique name for each new style and you can also add an optional description.
-You will be given the option to de-select any history stack items that you don’t want to be part of the created style.

 The panel supports a hierarchical view, meaning that you can create categories using the pipe symbol “|” as a separator.
 For example “print|tone curve +0.5 EV” will create a “print” category with a style of “tone curve +0.5 EV” below it.

 - Select “edit” to bring up a dialog which allows you to include or exclude specific items from the stack of an existing style.
 Check the “duplicate” option if you want to create a new style, instead of overwriting the existing one, in which case you will need to provide a unique name for the new style.